South Texas Flying Club By-Laws

 - Club social activities

-- Expenditures: With the exception of expenditures to which the Club is legally obligated, and parts purchases or maintenance services approved by the Maintenance Officer, no purchase may be made, no asset disposed of and no service contracted for an amount exceeding $500 without the approval of the President and Vice President or the unanimous approval of the Board of Officers.
+- Expenditures: With the exception of expenditures to which the Club is legally obligated, and parts purchases or maintenance services approved, no purchase may be made, no asset disposed of and no service contracted for an amount exceeding $500 without the approval of the President and Vice President.

 - Monthly dues shall be computed on a not-for-profit basis so as to cover anticipated fixed expenses, future aircraft purchases and upgrades, a base amount to cover annual inspections, and reserves.
 However, a portion of individual aircraft insurance and/or aircraft loan payments or allocable purchase charges or anticipated upgrade expenses may be covered instead by: